What does that mean?

 This week I don’t like having grey hair.

 Now let me preface this by saying it’s not an entirely rational feeling but rather it could be my whim.
 Life feels very discombobulated right now for us all and I do appreciate this affects our mood enormously.
 I am feeling fickle and I must remember that.
 When I feel like this and for any of you, who are going through the process of letting grey hair dominate, remember it is natural to react to change and all the sentiments this evokes.

 Grey is not simply shades of; grey is an attitude and state of mind.

 Most importantly if the grey hair looked good last week, it will still look good this week.

-It is more about you and your state of mind than hair colour.
+Make a note to self – the emotions are more about you and your state of mind than hair colour.

 Grey hair does not have to look like “old lady”.